Skip to contents

 3. ENMO attempts to quantify the acceleration in universal units and does not collapse the signal to an abstract scale.

-4. The 2013 paper showed that when ENMO is used in combination with auto-calibration it has similar validity to filter-based metrics like HFEN and BFEN, which are conceptually similar to metrics proposed later such as MIMSunit, MAD, AI0.
+4. The 2013 paper showed that when ENMO is used in combination with auto-calibration, it has similar validity to filter-based metrics like HFEN and BFEN, which are conceptually similar to metrics proposed later such as MIMSunit, MAD, AI0.

-5. Studies who have criticised ENMO consistently failed to apply auto-calibration, or attempted to apply auto-calibration in a lab setting, ignoring the fact that the auto-calibration is not designed for short lasting lab settings.
+5. Studies who have criticised ENMO consistently failed to apply auto-calibration, or attempted to apply auto-calibration in a lab setting, ignoring the fact that auto-calibration is not designed for short lab settings.
 It needs free-living data to work properly.
 Further, studies are often not clear about how the problematic zero imputation during the idle sleep mode in ActiGraph devices is dealt with.

 Notes on implementation of zero crossing counts